What Does a Concert Tour Manager Do?

 Budgeting the Tour or Festival

-The manager should have received a list of the music artists tour performance fees from the booking agent.
-The person in charge of producing the budget (usually the CTM) should then deduct estimates for potential expenses to create an overall view of the predicted profit.
+The manager should have received a list of the music artist’s tour performance fees from the booking agent.
+The CTM creates a list of predicted expenses; the total of the income, minus the expenses, will give the profit (or loss) for the tour.

 • WAGES